 Portrait by Tony Black

 “Barry Graham” is what Foucault called an Author Function.
-In this case, it is a pen-name of a novelist, poet, essayist, and Zen Buddhist monk.
+In this case, it is a pen-name of a novelist, poet, essayist, reporter and Zen Buddhist monk.

 More than a dozen books including Kill Your Self: Life After Ego, The Book of Man and The Wrong Thing.
 Most of those have been translated into French.

 Spent two decades in the US, so some books are set there.

 Published in media including Harper’s, Salon, Narratively, PANK, Northwords Now, Flaunt, Parabola, Scotland on Sunday, The Daily Record, The Herald, Bella Caledonia, Uncertainty Club, Buddhistdoor Teahouse, The Big Click and Nerve.

 Scottish, not British.